zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ## Functions

-Following is a list of supported fucntions.
+Following is a list of supported functions by type.

 ### Aggregate